 - watching a funny TV show or DVD, or reading something funny.

 for your child.
 Let her see and hear you being positive and optimistic.
 You can do this by thanking other people for their support, saying `Things will get better soon and I can cope with this’, and expecting that good things are possible.

 Skills for getting things done

-Supporting your child to take on new or extra responsibilities – a leadership role at school or even a part-time job as he gets older – is a great way to build his confidence and sense of what he can do.
-Our article on helping teenagers build confidence has more ideas.
+Supporting your child to take on new or extra responsibilities – a leadership role at school or even a part-time job as he gets older – is a great way to build your child’s confidence and sense of what he can do.

 Challenges are a normal part of life, and young people have to learn to cope with them by themselves.
 Let your child have a go at sorting out her own problems and fighting her own battles before you step in.
 Fumbles and even failures are part of the process.

 You can create a positive family environment that fosters resilience by communicating some key messages to your child in your daily life together: